Au rendez-vous de la mort joyeuse

-Au rendez-vous de la mort joyeuse is a 1973 horror film directed by Juan Luis Buñuel (the son of Luis Buñuel).
+Au rendez-vous de la mort joyeuse is a 1973 French-Italian horror film directed by Juan Luis Buñuel (the son of Luis Buñuel).
 It is also known as At the Meeting with Joyous Death (International English title) and Expulsion of the Devil (USA) and Lune lune coquelune.

 Plot

 A married couple purchases an abandoned house in the countryside.
 Soon they witness strange apparitions and events.
 Their son and moreover their daughter are haunted by a poltergeist.